steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
 ### General
-    Gulp exception handler ('gulp serve')
-        beep
     PyLance
     https://devblogs.microsoft.com/python/python-in-visual-studio-code-may-2021-release/

     Bootstrap
         Theme colors.
 What is the proper way to create a color palette?
         Tooltips
-        Credits
-            Change color of links so they are visually obvious.

         Style the Composer View.